oracle-livelabs/database/non-cdb-database-in-exacs/introduction/introduction.md

 ## About this Workshop

-This hands-on workshop provides users with step-by-step instructions on how to create a Non-CDB database in ExaCS using dbaascli utility.
+This hands-on workshop provides step-by-step instructions on creating a non-container database in ExaCS using the dbaascli utility.

-By default, the database system that we create using OCI console in Exadata Cloud Service creates an Oracle Database 12.1,12.2, 18c or 19c using the multitenant architecture with a container database (CDB) with one pluggable databases (PDB).
-If you want to create non-CDB database in Exadata Cloud Service in OCI, then this can be done using dbaasapi utility.
+By default, the database system you create using the OCI console in Exadata Cloud Service creates an Oracle Database 12.1, 12.2, 18c, or 19c using the multitenant architecture with a container database (CDB) with one pluggable database (PDB).
+If you want to create a non-container database in Exadata Cloud Service in OCI, this can be done using the dbaascli utility.

-Estimated Time: 1 Hour
+Estimated Time: 1 Hour 30 min

 **Workshop Objectives**

 In this workshop, you will learn how to:
-* How to create a custom Database software Image using OCI console.
+* How to create a custom Database software Image using OCI Console.
-* How to create a Database home using custom Database software image.
+* How to create a Database home using custom Database Software Image using OCI Console.
-* How to create a Non-CDB database in ExaCS using dbaascli utility
+* How to create a non-container database in ExaCS using the dbaascli utility.

 **Prerequisites**